Believe it not, scientific research confirms video games are good for you (video games are sports, after all).

 Great, so play as much as possible?

-Learning the skills needed to create your own game can give kids and teens a leg up when it comes to securing dream internships and lucrative jobs down the road.
+Want one more beneficial aspect of video games?
+Learning the skills needed to create their own game can give kids and teens a leg up when it comes to securing dream internships and lucrative jobs down the road.

 With a program like iD Tech, students enter their sessions as pure video game players, and end their week with the knowledge and skills required to become video game creators.